The USGS Water Science School

-Cities often use very basic ways to get water into your your drinking glass at your home.
-The cheapest and easiset way is to simply use gravity.
+Cities often use very basic ways to get water into your drinking glass at your home.
+The cheapest and easiest way is to simply use gravity.
 Water flows through water pipes from the reservoir or water tank (situated on a hill) to your home.
 Gravity provides water pressure to send water on its way to you.
 The water pipes coming out of a water tower might be very large, but the pipes are reduced in diameter as they move though town, kind of like the branches of a tree.

 Don't miss our riveting fictional tale of how YOU establish the town of Dryville in the desert.